Discover Aberystwyth with megabus

 Aberystwyth: getting around

-When you travel to Aberystwyth with megabus you can expect added extras like free WiFi onboard.
+When you travel to Aberystwyth with megabus you can usually expect added extras like free WiFi* onboard.
 Plus, a 20kg luggage allowance means you can pack all your essentials.
 To find out more about what’s included in your ticket price, take a look at our onboard facilities page.

 Once you arrive in Aberystwyth, you won’t have to walk far to start seeing the sights.
 This small, but perfectly formed, town is best seen on foot so you don’t miss anything.
 Grab a map from the tourist office on Terrace Road to get your bearings.